Doctor Doom: 2010s

-Following the defeat of Tony Stark at the hands of Captain Marvel at the conclusion of Civil War II, Doom discovers his calling.
-Remembering his dissatisfaction as a God, Doom decides that it was his role to help heal the world.
-Inspired by Stark, and informing his A.I. duplicate that he intends to establish Stark's legacy, Doom fights for his unique brand of justice as the third Iron Man, and later comes into conflict with Mephisto disguised as Maker.
-Doom goes on to join the Avengers, and later conceives a child with Dr. Amara Perera.
-Doom's sudden change sparked grievances that resulted in a group of villains, led by the Hood, to join forces to take him down.
-After the villains besieged Doom several times, the final battle occurred when the Hood attempted to take over Stark Industries, which happened not long after Stark had secretly recovered from his injuries.
-Tony confronted the Hood and stumbled into Victor.
-Doom took on the Hood and the unidentified demon possessing him one-on-one, and his face was severely burned by the demon in the process.
-Following the villains' defeat, Victor retreated to the ruins of Castle Doom.
+After Tony Stark's defeat by Captain Marvel in Civil War II, Doom discovers his calling to heal the world, reflecting on his dissatisfaction as a god.
+Inspired by Stark, he establishes Stark's legacy, fights for his brand of justice as the third Iron Man, and later conflicts with Mephisto disguised as Maker.
+Doom joins the Avengers and conceives a child with Dr. Amara Perera, prompting a group of villains led by the Hood to target him.
+The final battle occurs when the Hood tries to take over Stark Industries, leading to a confrontation between Doom and the Hood, during which Doom's face is severely burned by a demon.
+After the villains' defeat, Victor retreats to the ruins of Castle Doom.